-6.8.1.
-Less than 1 Foot, 1 Square Foot, 1 Pound, or 1 Pint. -- The declaration of quantity shall be expressed in terms of:

-(a) in the case of length measure of less than 1 foot, in inches and fractions of inches;

-(b) in the case of area measure of less than 1 square foot, in square inches and fractions of square inches;

-(c) in the case of weight of less than 1 pound, in ounces and fractions of ounces;

-(d) in the case of liquid measure of less than 1 pint, in fluid ounces and fractions of fluid ounces, provided, the quantity declaration appearing on a random package may be expressed in terms of decimal fractions of the largest appropriate unit, the fraction being carried out to not more than three decimal places.
-(Amended 1984)
+- 6.8.1.
+Less than 1 Foot, 1 Square Foot, 1 Pound, or 1 Pint. -- The declaration of quantity shall be expressed in terms of: - (a) in the case of length measure of less than 1 foot, in inches and fractions of inches: - (b) in the case of area measure of less than 1 square foot, in square inches and fractions of square inches; - (c) in the case of weight of less than 1 pound, in ounces and fractions of ounces; - (d) in the case of liquid measure of less than 1 pint, in fluid ounces and fractions of fluid ounces, provided, the quantity declaration appearing on a random package may be expressed in terms of decimal fractions of the largest appropriate unit, the fraction being carried out to not more than three decimal places.

-6.8.2.
+- 6.8.2.
 1 Foot, 1 Square Foot, 1 Pound, 1 Pint, 1 Gallon or More. -- The declaration of quantity shall be expressed: (see § 6.2.
 Largest Whole Unit and § 6.11.
-Fractions)

-(a) Linear Measure. -- If 1 foot or more, expressed in terms of the largest whole unit (a yard or a foot) with any remainder expressed in inches, and fractions of the inch, or in fractions of the foot or yard, except that it shall be optional to include a statement of length in terms of inches.

-(b) Area Measure. --

-(i) If 1 square foot or more, but less than 4 square feet, expressed in square feet with any remainder expressed in square inches and fractions of a square inch or in fractions of a square foot;

-(ii) If 4 square feet or more, expressed in terms of the largest whole unit (e.g., square yards or square feet), with any remainder expressed in square inches and fractions of a square inch, or in fractions of the square foot or square yard;

-(c) Weight. -- If 1 pound or more, expressed in terms of the largest whole unit with any remainder expressed in ounces and fractions of an ounce or in fractions of the pound.

-(d) Liquid Volume. --
+Fractions) - (a) Linear Measure. -- If 1 foot or more, expressed in terms of the largest whole unit (a yard or a foot) with any remainder expressed in inches, and fractions of the inch, or in fractions of the foot or yard, except that it shall be optional to include a statement of length in terms of inches. - (b) Area Measure. -- - (1) If 1 square foot or more, but less than 4 square feet, expressed in square feet with any remainder expressed in square inches and fractions of a square inch or in fractions of a square foot; - (2) If 4 square feet or more, expressed in terms of the largest whole unit (e.g., square yards or square feet), with any remainder expressed in square inches and fractions of a square inch, or in fractions of the square foot or square yard; - (c) Weight. -- If 1 pound or more, expressed in terms of the largest whole unit with any remainder expressed in ounces and fractions of an ounce or in fractions of the pound. - (d) Liquid Volume. -- - (1) If 1 pint or more, but less than 1 gallon, expressed in the largest whole unit (quarts, quarts and pints, or pints, as appropriate) with any remainder expressed in fluid ounces, or fractions of the pint or quart, except that 2 quarts may be declared as one-half gallon and it shall be optional to include an additional expression of net quantity in fluid ounces; or, - (2) If 1 gallon or more, expressed in terms of the largest whole unit (gallons followed by fractions of a gallon, or by the next smaller whole unit or units, for example, quarts and pints) with any remainder expressed in fluid ounces, or fractions of the pint or quart, except that it shall be optional to include an additional expression of net quantity in fluid ounces.

-(i) If 1 pint or more, but less than 1 gallon, expressed in the largest whole unit (quarts, quarts and pints, or pints, as appropriate) with any remainder expressed in fluid ounces, or fractions of the pint or quart, except that 2 quarts may be declared as one-half gallon and it shall be optional to include an additional expression of net quantity in fluid ounces; or, provided, the quantity declaration on a random package may be expressed in decimal fractions of the largest appropriate unit, carried out to not more than three decimal places.
+(e) Dry Measure. - If 1 dry pint or more, expressed in terms of the largest whole unit with the remainder expressed in fractions of a dry pint, dry quart, peck, or bushel, provided, the quantity declaration on a random package may be expressed in decimal fractions of the largest appropriate unit, carried out to not more than three decimal places.
 (Amended 1993)

-(ii) If 1 gallon or more, expressed in terms of the largest whole unit (gallons followed by fractions of a gallon, or by the next smaller whole unit or units, for example, quarts and pints) with any remainder expressed in fluid ounces, or fractions of the pint or quart, except that it shall be optional to include an additional expression of net quantity in fluid ounces.

-(e) Dry Measure. - If 1 dry pint or more, expressed in terms of the largest whole unit with the remainder expressed in fractions of a dry pint, dry quart, peck, or bushel,